rohanshrma25/Data-Analysis-using-Postgres/README.md

-# SQL Project Portfolio
+# Database creation,
-This repository contains a PostgreSQL project focusing on analyzing hotel booking data.
-It includes data import scripts, schema definitions, and SQL queries for various analytical insights.
+This repository contains SQL scripts and instructions for setting up a database, importing data in bulk using psql, and performing various data analysis tasks to derive insights into hotel bookings, revenues, occupancy, and guest preferences.

 ## Prerequisites